barlowtyler96/Flashcards/README.md

 # Flashcards:

-### This program was developed using SQL Server, SSMS, and C#.
+## This program was developed using SQL Server, SSMS, and C#.
 This application can be used to create stacks of flashcards to study.
 The user is given one side of a card from a stack and must enter the correct answer.

-# Given Requirements
+# Given Requirements:

 * This is an application where the users will create Stacks of Flashcards.
 * You'll need two different tables for stacks and flashcards.
 The tables should be linked by a foreign key.